 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-The student said, "Let me come in."
+He said, "I am glad to be here this evening."

 ANSWER DOWNLOAD EXAMIANS APP